stoplightio/spectral/docs/reference/asyncapi-rules.md

 ### asyncapi-operation-operationId

-This operation ID is essentially a reference for the operation.
-Tools may use it for defining function names, class method names, and even URL hashes in documentation systems.
+Each Operation should have a "operationId" field defined.
+It is recommended, but still optional.
+Tools can use it to define function names, class method names and even URL passwords in documentation systems.

 **Recommended:** Yes